openstack-archive/tripleo-docs/deploy-guide/source/features/ceph_config.rst

       osd_scenario: lvm
       osd_objectstore: bluestore

+The example above configures the devices list using the disk name, e.g. `/dev/sdb`, based on the `sd` driver.
+This method of referring to block devices is not guaranteed to be consistent on reboots so a disk normally identified by `/dev/sdc` may be named `/dev/sdb` later.
+Another way to refer to block devices is `by-path` which is persistent accross reboots.
+The `by-path` names for your disks are in the Ironic introspection data.
+A utility exists to generate a Heat environment file from Ironic introspection data with a devices list for each of the Ceph nodes in a deployment automatically as described in :doc:`node_specific_hieradata`.

 .. warning:: `osd_scenario: lvm` is used above to default new
              deployments to bluestore as configured, by `ceph-volume`, and is only available with ceph-ansible 3.2, or newer,